7 Household Items That Should Never Be Flushed Down the Toilet

 Paper towels | Less likely to deteriorate quickly once wet, easily causing blockages unlike with toilet paper. |

 Yes.
-Female hygiene products don’t break down in water and could cause blockages in your sewer pipes.
+The products used to clean your female hygiene don’t dissolve in water and may cause blockages to your sewer pipes.

-Many "flushable" wipes do not really break down and may cause clogs in your pipes.
+Yes, many "flushable" wipes do not necessarily break down quickly and may cause clogs in your pipes.

-No. Baby wipes should never be flushed down the toilet since they won’t dissolve quickly and could cause blockages.
+No. Baby wipes should not be flushed down the drain as they do not dissolve easily and could cause blockages.

-No. Paper towels are thicker than toilet paper, and they do not break down with the same ease, resulting in the possibility of clogging in your plumbing system.
+No. Paper towels are thicker than toilet paper and do not break down as easily, leading to potential clogs in your plumbing system.

 What happens to medications?
-Can I flush them in the toilet?
+Can I flush those down the toilet?

-No. Medications can contaminate our waterways, which is why it’s crucial to dispose of them correctly by taking your medications to the designated location for disposal.
+No. Medicines can be harmful to our waterways, which is why it’s crucial to dispose of the drugs in a proper manner, by bringing them to a designated drop-off location.

-If you’re faced with blockage of your drain Do not hesitate to contact our professional plumbing services via Melbourne Blocked Drains Plumber .
-We offer unblocking blocked drains and drain clearing CCTV drain inspection and pipe relining services to make sure your home is not impacted by drain issues.
-Call us now to make an appointment.
+If you are dealing with a blocked drain do not delay in calling our professional plumbing service by calling Melbourne Blocked Drains Plumber .
+We offer unblocking blocked drains as well as drain clearing CCTV drain inspection and pipe relining services to ensure your home is free of plumbing issues.
+Call us today for an appointment.

 Additional Information